arackcheev/master/blocknetdxSETUP.md

    * In this example TX we are trading 0.0006 BTC for 1 DYN

 * To accept a trade, side click the posted TX and click accept

+* To cancel your TX post, side click your TX and click cancel

 ---